Having more fun than a human being should be allowed to have, Rush Limbaugh.

 Former city council member Peter Vallone Jr. is now running to be a judge in Queens, tweeting about foreign policy as if he's Rush Limbaugh or something.

-Former city council member Peter Vallone Jr., now running to be a judge in Queens, tweeting about foreign policy as if he's Rush Limbaugh or something.
+Former City Council Member Peter Vallone Jr., now running to be a judge in Queens, tweeting about foreign policy as if he's Rush Limbaugh or something.

 Wow, this Democrat sounding like Rush Limbaugh.

-And and right at the front of their brains, no matter what the issue.
+Apparently, my name is always right on the tip of their tongues and right at the front of their brains, no matter what the issue.

 They call him Rush Limbaugh.